astariul/pytere/README.md

 It will prompt you to create a new Github repository.

 Then replace the content in your freshly created repository, with your own package name, own code, and update the links to point to your own repository.

-More details in the [documentation](https://astariul.github.io/pytere/latest/usage/).
+> [!IMPORTANT]
+> Check the [documentation](https://astariul.github.io/pytere/latest/usage/) for a comprehensive, step-by-step guide on how to use the template.

 <h2 align="center">FAQ</h2>